WheteThunger/SpawnModularCar/README.md

 - `/mycar list` -- List your saved module configuration presets.
 - `/mycar save <name>` -- Save your car's current module configuration under the specified preset name.
 - `/mycar update <name>` -- Overwrite an existing preset with your car's current module configuration.
-- `/mycar load <name>` -- Load the specified preset onto your existing car.
-Supports partial name matching.
-See below for more details.
+- `/mycar load <name>` -- Load the specified preset onto your existing car, replacing any modules that don't match the preset.
+This also fixes the car according to the same rules as `/mycar fix`.
+Note: A lock will be removed if the preset doesn't support one due to having no seating modules.
+Loading a preset is not allowed if your current car is occupied or if it has a different number of sockets than the preset.
+Partial name matching supported.
 - `/mycar rename <name> <new name>` -- Renames a preset.
 - `/mycar delete <name>` -- Delete the specified preset.
-Does not affect your current car if you have one spawned.

 Note: The `save`, `update`, `load` and `delete` commands will use the "default" preset if the preset name is not specified.

-#### Loading presets

-Loading a preset is one of the more sophisticated features of this plugin.
-This will update your current car to match the module configuration of a saved preset in basically a factory new condition, as though you just spawned it.
-- Health and fuel are restored to maximum.
-- Engine components matching your permissions are automatically added to each engine module if applicable.
-- Tanker modules are filled with fresh water if the user has the permission.
-- If you have AutoLock ON and a lock is not already present, a lock is created automatically and a matching key is added to your inventory.
-Only applies if the loaded preset has at least one seating module.
-- Only the modules that don't match the desired configuration are replaced.

-Note: Loading a preset is not allowed if your current car is occupied or if the preset contains a different number of sockets than your current car.

 ## Permissions